 Applicants must meet the eligibility criteria of the specific scholarship to which they are applying, including English language requirements.

-As you prepare for your arrival at USC, please make yourself familiar with the below information:
+As you prepare for your arrival at UniSC, please make yourself familiar with the below information:

-USC will organise airport transfer for all awardees once flight details become available on the OASIS system.
+UniSC will organise airport transfer for all awardees once flight details have been provided.
 You will be emailed your airport transfer details directly.
 Please check your email regularly in the lead up to your departure.

 You may also choose to arrange your own accommodation independently.
-If this is the case, please notify USC of your intentions to do so.
+If this is the case, please notify UniSC of your intentions to do so.
 Please be aware that rental lease agreements are legally binding documents.
-USC recommends awardees avoid committing themselves to long leases until they have been able to carefully inspect a rental property in person and determine whether it will be suitable for them.
+UniSC recommends awardees avoid committing themselves to long leases until they have been able to carefully inspect a rental property in person and determine whether it will be suitable for them.

-Information about the different accommodation options available to USC students can be found on the Accommodation pages.
+Information about the different accommodation options available to UniSC students can be found on the Accommodation pages.

-Prior to your arrival, USC will set up an Australian bank account with the Commonwealth Bank on your behalf.
+On your arrival, UniSC can assist you with opening an Australian Bank Account.
 This bank account will be used to deposit your establishment allowance (if applicable) and your stipend into.
 Awardees are able to open a different bank account with their preferred bank once they have arrived in Australia.

 Australia Awards awardees are provided with a once-only establishment allowance of A$5,000 on arrival in Australia.
 No re-establishment allowance is paid when an awardee transfers between institutions, or returns from a period of suspension.
 The allowance is paid in a lump sum for you to use at your discretion.
 Awardees should use it as a contribution towards expenses, such as rental bonds, text books, study materials, additional medical insurance and home contents insurance.

-USC endeavours to deposit the establishment allowance into your bank account prior to your arrival, however where flight details were not available with sufficient notice it may take a number of days for USC and the bank to process the payment.
+UniSC endeavours to deposit the establishment allowance into your bank account prior to your arrival, however where flight details were not available with sufficient notice it may take a number of days for UniSC and the bank to process the payment.